Top 10 Spring Boot Features Every Developer Should Know

 Introduction

-Spring Boot has revolutionized the way developers build web and enterprise applications in Java.
+Spring Boot has changed the way developers build web and enterprise applications in Java.

-By simplifying configurations and providing built-in tools, Spring Boot allows developers to focus on coding rather than setup.
+Spring Boot makes configuring a application much easier.
+It allows us to focus on coding rather than setup.

 Let’s dive into the top 10 features of Spring Boot every developer should know.